Ray tracing (graphics): History

-The idea of ray tracing comes from as early as the 16th century when it was described by Albrecht Dürer, who is credited for its invention.
+The idea of ray tracing comes from as early as the 16th century, when it was described by Albrecht Dürer, who is credited for its invention.

-Dürer described multiple techniques for projecting 3D scenes onto an image plane.
-Some of these project chosen geometry onto the image place, as is done with rasterization today.
+Dürer described multiple techniques for projecting 3-D scenes onto an image plane.
+Some of these project chosen geometry onto the image plane, as is done with rasterization today.
 Others determine what geometry is visible along a given ray, as is done with ray tracing.

 Using a computer for ray tracing to generate shaded pictures was first accomplished by Arthur Appel in 1968.
-Appel used ray tracing for primary visibility (determining the closest surface to the camera at each image point), and traced secondary rays to the light source from each point being shaded to determine whether the point was in shadow or not.

-Later, in 1971, Goldstein and Nagel of MAGI (Mathematical Applications Group, Inc.) published “3-D Visual Simulation”, wherein ray tracing is used to make shaded pictures of solids by simulating the photographic process in reverse.
-They cast a ray through each pixel in the screen into the scene to identify the visible surface.
-The first surface intersected by the ray was the visible one.
+Appel used ray tracing for primary visibility (determining the closest surface to the camera at each image point) by tracing a ray through each point to be shaded into the scene to identify the visible surface.
+The closest surface intersected by the ray was the visible one.
 This non-recursive ray tracing-based rendering algorithm is today called "ray casting".
+His algorithm then traced secondary rays to the light source from each point being shaded to determine whether the point was in shadow or not.

+Later, in 1971, Goldstein and Nagel of MAGI (Mathematical Applications Group, Inc.) published "3-D Visual Simulation", wherein ray tracing was used to make shaded pictures of solids.
 At the ray-surface intersection point found, they computed the surface normal and, knowing the position of the light source, computed the brightness of the pixel on the screen.
-Their publication describes a short (30 second) film “made using the University of Maryland’s display hardware outfitted with a 16mm camera.
-The film showed the helicopter and a simple ground level gun emplacement.
-The helicopter was programmed to undergo a series of maneuvers including turns, take-offs, and landings, etc., until it eventually is shot down and crashed.”
+Their publication describes a short (30-second) film "made using the University of Maryland's display hardware outfitted with a 16mm camera.
+The film showed the helicopter and a simple ground-level gun emplacement.
+The helicopter was programmed to undergo a series of maneuvers including turns, take-offs, and landings, etc., until it eventually is shot down and crashed."
 A CDC 6600 computer was used.
 MAGI produced an animation video called MAGI/SynthaVision Sampler in 1974.